-Movies have a way of portraying us writers in an unflattering light.
-We’re often depicted as crazy, dangerous, and drunk.
+Movies about writers often portray us in an unflattering light.
+We’re depicted as crazy, dangerous, and drunk.
 When they do try to paint a better picture of us, we usually wind up as obnoxiously quirky or overly sentimental.

 But, I’m not here to define us—we are all unique despite the boxes we’re often confined to on the big screen.
 Instead, let’s take a look at, and have a laugh at, the most common writer stereotypes.Writers Are Crazy